 Approached by a private jetty, each villa (300m2) is arranged with two wings, each with a bedroom (one king, one twin), ensuite bathroom, outdoor shower and private terrace.
-These wings are connected by living and dining areas with balconies on either side, which allows for step-off-the-deck access to the lagoon.Stay in a COMO Villa and you will experience our personalized butlers.
-Their role is to ease you through your arrival, organize castaway picnics with the children and arrange meals, becoming your chief activities planners during your stay.
+These wings are connected by living and dining areas with balconies on either side, which allows for step-off-the-deck access to the lagoon.Stay in a COMO Villa and you will experience our personalised butlers.
+Their role is to ease you through your arrival, organise castaway picnics with the children and arrange meals, becoming your chief activities planners during your stay.

 Children are accepted but generally very young children are not encouraged.
 It is always possible to tailor food and meal times to suit the younger guest and babysitting can also be arranged.

 The diving is exceptional here and COMO Cocoa Island has a team of instructors available to teach beginners and challenge the experienced.
 Its also possible to go deep-sea fishing, partake in watersports off the beach, like windsurfing or catamaran sailing.
-Beach drop-offs, dolphin and sunset cruises or guided snorkeling are also on offer.
+Beach drop-offs, dolphin and sunset cruises or guided snorkelling are also on offer.
 The island has an award winning spa which offers a range of treatments in one of their four treatment rooms.